rajath-hegde/ToyRobotSimulation/README.md

     REPORT

 7. Open command prompt to the file location where the ToyRobotSimulation.exe and the text with command are.
-8. Run the ToyRobotSimulation.exe Sample.txt
+8. Run > ToyRobotSimulation.exe Sample.txt
-9. You should see the output as in the examples provided inthe description.
+9. You should see the output as in the examples provided in the description.